-Standing atop the bleachers in the Tipton High School gymnasium, 61-year-old Randy Bagley gazes down the steps and grins as he breathes a sigh of triumph.
-A few months ago, something as simple as climbing stairs without running out of breath would have felt close to impossible for Randy.
-In fact, last fall he nearly had coaches call 9-1-1 after he walked up two flights of gym stairs and felt faint and had a pain in his chest.
+Standing atop the bleachers in the Tipton High School gymnasium, Randy Bagley gazes down the steps and grins as he breathes a sigh of triumph.
+A few years ago, something as simple as climbing stairs without running out of breath would have felt close to impossible for Randy.
+In fact, he nearly had coaches call 9-1-1 after he walked up two flights of gym stairs and felt faint and had a pain in his chest.
 But he didn’t.

 Instead, Randy, a Tipton High School varsity assistant boys basketball coach, started getting dropped off on the other end of the building just so he could use the elevator and avoid climbing stairs.